joatca/ldif2json/doc/ldif2json.md

 ===========

 Reads LDAP Data Interchange Format (LDIF) from standard input or files passed as arguments and writes tabular JSON to standard output.
 One JSON object is written per line.

-By default if an attribute is a valid number for all input records, it is coerced to a number on output.
+LDIF does not contain schema information and thus `ldif2json` cannot know which attributes can be multi-valued or the types of each attribute.
+The default behaviour is to output the values of all attributes as JSON arrays even when only one value is present and to coerce each value to a number if and only if all values of that attribute are valid numbers.
+Otherwise values are strings.

+See the `--flatten` and `--type` options below to change this behaviour.

 Options
 -------